-Cooper University Health Care's Regional Cleft-Craniofacial Program is a comprehensive, interdisciplinary evaluation and treatment program designed to meet the multifaceted needs of the infant, child, adolescent, and young adult with a cleft lip, cleft palate, or craniofacial deformity.
+The Cleft Palate and Craniofacial Program at Cooper University Health Care offers coordinated, interdisciplinary care designed to meet the multifaceted needs of infants, children, adolescents, and young adults with a cleft lip, cleft palate, or craniofacial conditions.

 Payment for services are available on a sliding fee scale basis when needed and coordinated with insurances, including NJ Medicaid and Family Care.

-- Prenatal counseling for parents whose unborn baby has been diagnosed with cleft lip or palate or other craniofacial condition.
+- Prenatal counseling for expectant parents whose unborn baby has been diagnosed with cleft lip, cleft palate, or other craniofacial conditions

-- Dental specialty assessments and treatments by pediatric dentists, orthodontists and maxillofacial surgeons.
+- Dental care, including assessments and treatments by pediatric dentists, orthodontists, and maxillofacial surgeons

-- Coordination and streamlining of evaluations, surgeries, and other treatments to reduce multiple visits to the center.
+- Streamlined scheduling to coordinate evaluations, surgeries, and other treatments to reduce the need for multiple visits

 - Audiology